rhysmoggs/ms4-morgan-and-co/README.md

 Stripe is used to handle payments.

 ## AWS
+- S3 Bucket service is used to handle static images and styling.
-AWS is used to store
+- IAM is used to handle the authorization and access.

 [Back to table of contents](#table-of-contents)